memfault/interrupt/_drafts/mcuboot-overview.md

    38 | #include <os/os_malloc.h>
 ```

-It looks like there are a few dependencies within MCUboot on malloc.
+It looks like there are a few dependencies within MCUboot on `malloc`.

 > This is something we'd want to audit in more detail before shipping to understand the exact
 > amount of space needed.
 For bootloaders, it is often favorable to have everything statically allocated.

-It's nice that a header is exposed that let's us override implementations.
+It's nice that a header is exposed that lets us override implementations.
 In our case since the
 example app is making use of the malloc provided by Newlib, we can just `#include <stdlib.h>:

 ```c